The Crepes of Wrath: Plot

 At the Simpson family's house, Homer injures his back after tripping on Bart's skateboard and falling down the stairs.
 As punishment, Marge makes Bart clean his room, where he discovers a cherry bomb.
 At school the next day, Bart flushes the cherry bomb down a toilet in the boys' restroom while Principal Skinner's mother, Agnes, is using the adjacent girls' restroom.
 The resulting explosion blows Agnes off the toilet seat, enraging Principal Skinner.

 Skinner aims to punish Bart beyond suspension or expulsion; he proposes to Homer and Marge that Bart enter the school's student exchange program, spending three months in France.
 When Bart is told he will stay in a lovely French château, he agrees to Skinner's plan, much to Homer and Skinner's delight.
 During Bart's time in France, the Simpsons host a student from Albania named Adil Hoxha.

 When Bart arrives in France, he is taken to a dilapidated farmhouse in a vineyard.
 His hosts are winemakers César and Ugolin, who treat him like a slave; they force Bart to carry buckets of water, pick and crush hundreds of grapes, and taste wine contaminated with antifreeze.
-The winemakers give Bart insufficient portions of food and force him to sleep on the floor.
+The winemakers give Bart insufficient portions of food and force him to sleep on the floor, eventually he gets homesick.

 Adil arrives in Springfield and impresses Marge and Homer with his polite manners and help with household chores.
 Homer grants Adil's request to go on a tour of the Springfield Nuclear Power Plant.
 On the tour, Adil takes many photographs, which he transmits to Albania with a fax machine hidden in Bart's treehouse; unbeknownst to Skinner or the Simpsons, Adil is an Albanian spy sent to obtain blueprints of the power plant's reactor.

 When the winemakers send Bart to town to buy a case of antifreeze, Bart attempts to ask a policeman for help, but he does not speak any English and hands Bart a piece of candy instead.
 Bart eats the candy, but expresses frustration that he has not learned any French since his arrival, only to express it in French.
 Upon hearing himself, he realized that he had learned French through immersion all along.
 With his newfound skill, he goes back to the officer and tells him about his hosts' illegal activities; they are arrested and Bart becomes a hero.

 In Springfield, Adil is caught spying by the FBI and deported to Albania in exchange for the return of an American spy (also a child) captured there.
 Bart returns home with gifts for his family, who embrace him and compliment him on his newfound ability to speak French.